Apolarity for determinants and permanents of generic symmetric matrices: Introduction

 \section{Introduction}

-This paper is a sequel to \cite{Sh}.
-In this paper we determine the annihilator ideals of the determinant and the permanent of a generic symmetric $n\times n$ matrix.
+This paper is a sequel and companion to \cite{Sh}.
+However, it can be read independently.
+In this paper we determine the annihilator ideals of the determinant and the permanent of an $n\times n$ generic symmetric matrix $X$.
 Here annihilator is meant in the sense of the apolar pairing, i.e. Macaulay's inverse system.
-In section~two we review the doset basis of the space of $t\times t$ minors of an $n\times n$ symmetric matrix.
-In section~three we determine the generators of the apolar ideal to the determinant and permanent of a generic symmetric matrix (Theorems 3.11 and 3.22).
-In section four we apply our result to find a lower bound for the scheme/cactus rank of the determinant and permanent of the generic symmetric matrix (Theorems 4.4 and 4.5).
-Let $\sf k$ be an infinite field of characteristic zero or characteristic $p>2$, and $X=(x_{ij})$ be a square symmetric matrix of size $n$ with $\frac{n(n+1)}{2}$ distinct variables.
+In section~two, we review the doset basis of the space of the $t\times t$ minors of $X$.
+In section~three, we determine the generators of the apolar ideal to the determinant and permanent of $X$ (Theorems \ref{main-theorem-det-symmetric} and \ref{thm:perm-sym-main-theorem}).
+In section four, we apply our results to find a lower bound for the scheme/cactus rank of the determinant and permanent of the generic symmetric matrix (Theorems \ref{thm:RS-rank-symm-det} and \ref{thm:RS-rank-symm-perm}).
+In section five, we give a representation-theoretical explanation of the degree three generators of the ideal $\mathrm{Ann}(\mathrm{perm}(X))$ in Lemma~\ref{lem:rep explanation 6}.
+Let $\sf k$ be an infinite field of characteristic zero or characteristic $p>2$, and let$X=(x_{ij})$ be an $n\times n$ symmetric matrix whose entries are the $\frac{n(n+1)}{2}$ distinct variables $x_{ij}$, $1\leq i \leq j\leq n$.
 The determinant and the permanent of $X$ are polynomials of degree $n$.
-Let $R^s=\sf k [y_{ij}] (i\leq j),$ be the ring of differential operators associated to $R^s$, and let $R^s_k$ and $S^s_k$ denote the degree-$k$ homogeneous summands. $S^s$ acts on $R^s$ by differentiation.
+Let $R^s=\sf k [y_{ij}] (i\leq j),$ be the ring of differential operators associated to $R^s$, and let $R^s_k$ and $S^s_k$ denote the degree-$k$ homogeneous summands. $S^s$ acts on $R^s$ by differentiation, denoted by $S^s\circ R^s$.

-Note that the determinant and permanent of the symmetric matrices contain squares of some variables.
-Hence it makes a difference when one writes the determinant of a symmetric matrix in a divided power ring or in the usual polynomial ring.
-We can choose to write the determinant in the usual polynomial ring and use the differentiation to find the apolar ideal or write the determinant in the divided powers ring (Definition 1.1 below) and use the contraction.